 An empty and irresistible concrete foundation, fallen redwoods, local decomposed granite, bell, wishes Built from redwoods killed in the 2007 Griffith Park Fire, the teahouse is a love letter to Los Angeles and a quit perch for urban reflection.
 In homage to the fire, the timbers were lightly charred before assembly.
 What wishes will swirl up into the city?
 The Griffith Park Griffin is a rare puma/red-tailed hawk hybrid.
 GPTHP.001.2015; @gparkteahouse; #gparkteahouse |

 Guests to the teahouse have written hundreds of messages on small tiles of wood.
 Many hang on wooden pegs around the interior walls, and many are on the decomposed granite floor (I presume they have been blown off by the wind as several have blown off since I have been here).
-Upon making a wish, a guest seals it by ringing the red bell that hangs in a window.
-It has a pleasing tone.

 I am usually a law and order kind of person, and know that clandestinely building things on public property sets bad precedent, however, I for one would like to see the charming teahouse remain.